 I used a Round The World Ticket for my first trip, my year out.
-I found that it was easy and meant I know what I was doing.
-Since I only had a year, it meant that using the Round The World Ticket I would definitely be back after the year.
+For me, I had a set time that I would be away, so getting a RTW was easy and meant that I knew what I was doing.
 It also meant that I only had to survive on the money I had and could earn for a year.
-I had quite a few popular backpacker destinations, so a Round The World Ticket was easy (although buying it was quite fun, one of the travel agents we tried ended up doubling the amount of flights I wanted as she couldn’t understand that I planned to journey overland for a lot of the journey…) However, I did discover that flights can only be prebooked up to nine months in advance, so a date alteration had to be made.
+I had quite a few popular backpacker destinations, so a RTW ticket was an easy solution.
+Although buying it was quite fun, one of the travel agents we tried ended up doubling the amount of flights I wanted as she couldn’t understand that I planned to journey overland for a lot of the journey… However, I did discover that flights can only be pre booked up to nine months in advance, so a date alteration had to be made.

 How Much Will A Round The World Ticket Cost?